zqy233/create-vue/README.md

 # create-evite

-means electron+vite and easy to use

-a scaffolding tool for [electron-vite-template](https://github.com/umbrella22/electron-vite-template)
+means electron+vite and easy to use, a scaffolding tool for [electron-vite-template](https://github.com/umbrella22/electron-vite-template)

 forked from [vuejs/create-vue](https://github.com/vuejs/create-vue)